itsdean/circleci-security-parser/README.md

 ## JIRA Integration
 If you use JIRA to keep track of security issues/vulnerabilities, the parser can connect to your JIRA board, identify tickets that map to parsed issues and determine (based off their status) if they should continue to be reported or not.
 An example situation could be that an issue is a false positive, in which case the parser should omit this from the report.

+Please note that this integration works under the assumption you have a ticket per repository, with subtask tickets being security issues for the repository.

 **There are a number of pre-requisites for this integration to work:**

 1) Populating the following in the configuration file: